Property taxes fund and maintain core municipal services, programs and infrastructure that citizens rely on every day.

 Yes.
 School support notices are sent to all new owners or as requested.

 Education Property Tax is collected from all property owners in Alberta and pooled into the Alberta School Foundation Fund.
 It is then distributed to public and separate school boards on an equal per-student basis.
-Visit Alberta Education for further information.
+Visit Education Property Tax for further information.

 Contact Taxation at 780-464-8120 for a form or further information.

 Yes, there are two programs currently available:

 Seniors Property Tax Deferral Program (Provincially funded) The Seniors Property Tax Deferral Program will allow eligible senior homeowners to defer all or part of their property taxes through a low-interest home equity loan with the Government of Alberta.
 Contact 780-644-9992, or visit the Government of Alberta Seniors Property Tax Deferral Program webpage for information

 Strathcona Senior's Property Tax Rebate (County funded) A flat $100 rebate, available to low-income seniors' households.
 You must be: 65 years of age or older, meet the Alberta Seniors Benefit program annual income guidelines and live in your own home in Strathcona County.
 Please apply in person at Family and Community Services at 200, 501 Festival Avenue, Sherwood Park.
 You will be required to complete an application form and provide income confirmation (bring your Notice of Assessment from Canada Revenue Agency).
 For further information contact Family & Community Services at 780-464-4044